djeada/Bash-Scripts/README.md

        </tr>
         <tr>
             <td>4</td>
-            <td>Combine multiple commits into a single commit.
+            <td>Combines multiple commits into a single commit.
 This can be useful for simplifying a commit history or for cleaning up a series of small, incremental commits that were made in error.</td>
             <td><a href="https://github.com/djeada/Bash-Scripts/blob/master/src/squash_n_last_commits.sh">Bash</a></td>
         </tr>
         <tr>
             <td>5</td>
-            <td>Remove the <i>n</i> last commits from the repository.
+            <td>Removes the `n` last commits from the repository.
 This can be useful for undoing mistakes or for removing sensitive information that was accidentally committed.</td>
             <td><a href="https://github.com/djeada/Bash-Scripts/blob/master/src/remove_n_last_commits.sh">Bash</a></td>
         </tr>
         <tr>